open-mmlab/mmsegmentation/docs/en/advanced_guides/data_flow.md

 test_cfg = dict(type='TestLoop')
 ```

 In the above diagram, the red line indicates the [train_step](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/advanced_guides/models.md#train_step).
-At each training iteration, dataloader loads images from storage and transfer to data preprocessor, data preprocessor would put images to GPU device and stack data to batch, then model accept the batch data as inputs, finally the outputs of the model would be sent to optimizer.
+At each training iteration, dataloader loads images from storage and transfer to data preprocessor, data preprocessor would put images to the specific device and stack data to batch, then model accepts the batch data as inputs, finally the outputs of the model would be sent to optimizer.
 The blue line indicates [val_step](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/advanced_guides/models.md#val_step) and [test_step](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/advanced_guides/models.md#test_step).
 The dataflow of these two process is similar to the `train_step` except the outputs of model, since model parameters are freezed when doing evaluation, the model output would be transferred to [Evaluator](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/advanced_guides/evaluation.md#ioumetric) to compute metrics.

 ## Dataflow convention in MMSegmentation